nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/digital-asset-management-dam/how-to-contribute-a-new-video-conversion.md

 *   `converter`: the already defined converter to use when running this video conversion
 *   `height`: the max height of the video.
 The width and height of the new video will be computed and passed through the command, where we reference `#{width}` and `#{height}`.

-## Running the Video Conversion Manually
+### Running the video conversion manually

-Assuming `videoDocument`&nbsp;is a Document with the `Video` facet, to launch the "WebM 480p" video conversion on it:
+Assuming `videoDocument` is a Document with the `Video` facet, to launch the "WebM 480p" video conversion on it:

 ```java
 DocumentModel videoDocument = ...